-- 1. constant telephone contacts; - 2. periodic meetings in person and remotely; - 3. organization of conferences (e.g. "The Careport") and webinars (e.g. "Green Finance"); - 4. development and implementation of projects with institutions; - 5.
-ADR as a system subject: collaboration with reference institutions aimed at contributing to Italy's recovery (e.g. safe and innovative travel protocols; health hub); - 6.
-Daily contacts in person and/or remotely; - 7. meetings and/or inspections; - 8. strategic mapping and engagement of key stakeholders; - 9. meetings in person and remotely with European institutional representatives.
+- constant telephone contacts; - periodic meetings in person and remotely; - organization of conferences (e.g. "The Careport") and webinars (e.g. "Green Finance"); - development and implementation of projects with institutions; - ADR as a system subject: collaboration with reference institutions aimed at contributing to Italy's recovery (e.g. safe and innovative travel protocols; health hub).